bvraghav/elevator-pitch-d016y/README.md

 ### State ###
 The elevator state represents the current edge of traversal.
-In case of rest, the last physical level reached in looped-over as many times as required.
+In case of rest, the last physical level reached is looped-over as many times as required.

 ```c++
   enum ElStateIndexEnum { ELDIR, L0, L1, T0, D };